-Use this guide to find out how to homeschool in Iowa.
-You’ll find the information you need to make your homeschooling journey successful.
+Want to find out how to homeschool in Iowa?
+Use this guide.
+You’ll find the information you need to start homeschooling in Iowa and to make your homeschool journey successful.

-Here are all of the basics on how to homeschool in Iowa.
+Here are all of the basics on how to start homeschooling in Iowa:

 What is the homeschool law in Iowa?

 In Iowa, there are five different legal options for homeschooling.

 We'll list them here (and they do have links to more information), but let's not get bogged down with these.
 We'll come back to them below.
 For now, just scan through them and move on.

 - CHOICE #1